Tuesday, 7 January 2025

 I cycled past a Premier Inn and although I was sorely tempted to stay there, I resisted and eventually got to my destination town.
 Still, I did not know where the B & B was.
 I had got the address written down on a small piece of paper but I had no detailed map and neither did I have a smartphone nor SATNAV.
 I did find the local police station and went in to ask for directions.
 The kind, friendly and gorgeous police ladies behind the desk joined in my laughter at the abominable snowman dripping before them and luckily my Bed and Breakfast was nearby.

-Ten thirty, late evening, on the clock when I got into the warmth of a large terraced house, greeted by a lovely German accented old lady, Mrs Peters.
+Ten thirty, late evening, on the clock when I got into the warmth of a large, terraced house, greeted by a lovely German accented old lady.
 She immediately saw the condition I was in and got me a large, hot bowl of mushroom soup with toast, together with two warm mince pies and a chunk of fruit cake!

 Nine hours to get from Otmoor to Hemel Hempstead, I felt exhilarated to have made it, despite finding that my left shin had a quite nastily cut and my thighs were both badly bruised from the fall.
-I bathed, made sure my cut was properly cleaned up with a bandage applied, I was soon sleeping soundly in my small, cosy, warm room, despite the sound of a German-speaking TV channel coming from Mrs Peter’s bedroom next to mine.
+I bathed, made sure my bloody cut was thoroughly cleaned and a bandage applied.
+I was soon sleeping soundly in my small, cosy, warm room, despite the sound of a German-speaking TV channel coming from Mrs Peter’s bedroom next to mine.

 42 miles 1566 feet elevation up 1608 feet down